groton-school/myschoolapp-reporting/packages/workflows/snapshot/README.md

 #### `--metadata`

-Include additional :SnapshotName.metadata.json recording the parameters of the snapshot command.
+Include additional .:Snapshot.metadata.json recording the parameters of the snapshot command.
 (Default: true, use --no-metadata to disable)

 #### `-A --all`

-Capture all sections (default: false, positional argument url is used to identify MySchoolApp instance) (Default: false)
+Capture all sections; positional argument url is used to identify MySchoolApp instance (Default: false)

 #### `--fromDate=<fromDate>`